jeremylt/personal_website/_sources/blog/battletech/extrasapian-engineering.rst.txt

-Extrasapian Engineering
+Extrasapien Engineering
 ********************************************************************************

 The Star League represented the pinnacle of technological achievement for humanity - scientific and engineering advancements far beyond our current capabilities.
 However, the pace of deterioration of humanity's technological capabilities has outstripped what can simply be explained by war while simultaneously reports of events requiring advanced technological capacity that exceed that of the Star League continue to occur.
-In this paper, we introduce the field of extasapian engineering and highlight examples of these conflicting themes that all but ensure that non-human intelligence must be at work in our corner of the galaxy.
+In this paper, we introduce the field of extrasapien engineering and highlight examples of these conflicting themes that all but ensure that non-human intelligence must be at work in our corner of the galaxy.

 Astrophysicist Frank Drake [FR-1961] established the Drake equation, which helps provide a probability of the existence of non-human intelligence in the universe.
-Despite the limited data at the time, this has become a foundational equation for the study of extrasapian engineering.
+Despite the limited data at the time, this has become a foundational equation for the study of extrasapien engineering.
 Despite claims that humanity has encountered zero non-human intelligence as we explore the galaxy, the Drake equation all but guarantees that the probability of non-human intelligence remains high.
 Indeed, Barison Reed [BR-2847] highlighted this curious discrepancy in his paper outlining the improbability of all life on every planet ever discovered by humanity remaining firmly below the thresholds for sentience.
 Given the statistical certainty of the existence of non-human intelligence, one must ask where these entities are to be found.